gaobobo/opencv-pytorch_MachineVision/README.md

 * Use `conda activate opencv-pytorch_MachineVision` to activate the environment.
 * Enter `ipython notebook` to run Jupyter Notebook.
 * In the browser window that opens, open [index.ipynb](./index.ipynb).
+* PyTorch is not installed by default, please visit [PyTorch Official](https://pytorch.org/get-started/locally/) to install properly version.

 > \[!IMPORTANT]
 >